 We spent a lot of time searching for the origins of these numbers, and the good news is that they are based on quality research.
 It’s just that the lengthy conclusions are converted into short snappy sayings to get the message across, and sometimes attract criticism as they are out of context.

 So if you’re interested in the background to these quotes, or you need to read the original details, we’ve provided a starting point for your reading, which is the excellent publication from Cycling England (now axed) entitled Cycling & Health.
-What’s the Evidence? by Cavill, N. and Davis, A. (2007) – note that this is a pdf download.
+What’s the Evidence? by Cavill, N. and Davis, A. (2007) – note that this can be viewed in a browser or as a pdf download.

 Some of the good news within it is highlighted below: